 - Other (explanation will be required in the application)

 - School districts and/or requests on their behalf

 - Multi-year requests (requests can be for a maximum of 12 months in duration)

-- Applications that combine requests for both general operating support and for program support
+- Applications that combine requests for general operating, program, or project support

 - Fundraising events (See Music Event Fund.)

 - Non-music related community requests (See Bohemian Foundation’s Community Programs for community support.)

 - Capital campaigns

 - Debt reduction